 To learn more about “Siyahamba,” see “History of Hymns: ‘Siyahamba’” by C. Michael Hawn.

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Fourteenth Sunday of Ordinary Time, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 16, cycle B, click here.

 One thought on “Siyahamba (Artful Devotion)”

 Obviously a different Walt Whitman from the one I’m thinking of. 🙂